-• SFR subject to iteration operation is identified by adding a low-case alphabetic character such as "a" and a parenthesized brief description showing the purpose of SFR (e.g. "Active

-Authentication") after the corresponding component identifier.
+SFR subject to iteration operation is identified by adding a low-case alphabetic character such as "a" and a parenthesized brief description showing the purpose of SFR (e.g. "Active Authentication") after the corresponding component identifier.
+Note that only one each of FDP_UCT.1 and FDP_UIT.1 are defined, and are not subject to iteration operations, but exceptionally, "p" is added to the end to match the BAC+PACE PP method.

-- The point of assignment or selection operation is shown as [assignment: XXX (italicized)] or [selection: XXX (italicized)].
-Refinement is also italicized. - For the selection operation, items not subject to selection are shown by strike-through (Strikethrough). - The PP has some uncompleted operations, which are shown as [assignment: XXX (Italicized and underlined).
+- The point of assignment or selection operation is shown as [assignment: XXX (italicized)] or [selection: XXX (italicized)]. - The PP is not refined. - For the selection operation, items not subject to selection are shown by strike-through (Strikethrough). - The PP has some uncompleted operations, which are shown as [assignment: XXX (Italicized and underlined)].
 The ST author shall complete these uncompleted operations.